-Many beginner riders are attracted to the sports of stadium jumping, cross country jumping, and field hunting and hunter shows are very popular.
-Even western riders face the occasional jump, whether in trail classes or riding out on trails.
+Many beginner riders are attracted to the sports of stadium jumping and cross-country jumping.
+Field hunting and hunter shows are very popular as well.
+Even Western riders face the occasional jump, whether in trail classes or riding out on trails.
 While you might not want to make a career of riding horses over jumps, it is valuable to know how to go over a jump in a way that's safe and comfortable for you and comfortable for your horse.

 Having said that, however, it's important for beginners to understand that you don't have to jump, even if you only plan to ride English.
 There are lots of disciplines that English riders can participate in that don't require jumping such as dressage, English pleasure, equitation and flat classes such as road hack, le tree, distance riding, mounted games, polo, and polocrosse.
 Nevertheless, for the reasons mentioned above, it is good to know how to approach and go over a jump.